The aunt of four children who died in a house fire in Salford says the family is trying to cope with their grief but "nothing will ever break us".

 Demi Pearson, 15, and siblings Brandon, eight, and Lacie, seven, died in the blaze in Walkden on Monday.
 Lia, three, died in hospital on Wednesday.

 Claire Pearson said: "What's happened is tragic but it won't separate this family.
 We are all very close."
+Her sister and the children's mother, Michelle, 35, is in hospital in a coma.

 Two men and a woman appeared in court earlier charged with murdering the siblings.
 They were remanded in custody until 9 March for a plea and trial preparation hearing.